Banco Chinchorro: Sept. 29th - Oct. 7th, 2018

-Our expedition team just returned from the Banco Chinchorro Biosphere Reserve - an atoll reef lying off the southeast coast of Mexico.
+Our 2018 expedition traveled to the Banco Chinchorro Biosphere Reserve - an atoll reef lying off the southeast coast of Mexico.
 The atoll is part of the Mesoamerican Barrier Reef System, is a UNESCO World Heritage site, and has been a protected national park since 1996.

 Exploring the reef with a local marine scientist who had not yet had a chance to dive the area